thehaou/ficscraper/README.md

 Fanfiction itself is a labor of love and I genuinely hope that `ficscraper` can provide you with some interesting ways to investigate your own personal relationship with it.

+### More card templates for AO3 Year-In-Review
+1. Big stat template (eg. total wordcount)
+2. Reading personality (5 letters, 10 values, slider representation, different CSS border per result) (ex: multichap/longfic/angst/fandom-loyal/multiship)
+3. E/M/T/G/unknown %s
+4. Ship-slash (color by ship type)
+5. Your Ideal Work (based on tags of fics - requires having tags on fics, though, which is MASSIVE - how to structure??)
+6. Timeline of when you got into a fandom throughout the year
+7. Bucket template (eg. 0k-2k, 2k-20k, 2k-200k, 200k+)

+### Support for ingesting User History

 ### Support for figuring out just how far behind you are on subscriptions
 History politely tells you when you last visited a fic, and whether or not the fic has been updated since.
 The Chapter Index for a work (https://archiveofourown.org/works/<work_id>/navigate) tells you exactly when a chapter was uploaded.